optiguy/vscode-karnov/.github/README.md

 ## Work hard play hard

 Keep the tone of the company when working remote of going urban coding.
+Let people see and feel the beautiful yellow contrast in a dark theme for visual studio.

 **Enjoy!**